bephraim/cse15l-lab-reports/labreport2.md

 ![Image](lab2image5.png)

 The image above shows the page after a follow-up use of `/add-message`.
 The page displays the newly added string on a new line, under the first message.
 Any subsequent added strings would behave the same way.
+Due to the use of the new line `("\n")` in the code, each new call to `add-message` adds to the string variable `s` in a new line.

 The follow image shows an invalid command in the URI line:
 ![Image](lab2image3.png)